Pediatric Obesity Research Update – June 2022 Review

 Additional Resources

-Find more resources, curated by OMA’s Pediatric Committee, on our Pediatric Resources page.
-There you’ll find additional article reviews on various topics related to obesity as well as public resources for clinicians and families.
+Find more resources curated by OMA's Pediatric Committee on our Pediatric Resources page.
+There, you'll find additional article reviews on various topics related to obesity as well as public resources for clinicians and families.